coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 ### Tools and Skill Kits

-**Alchemist's Lab:** An alchemist's lab always has the perfect tool for making alchemical items, so it provides a +2 circumstance bonus on Craft (alchemy) checks.
+**Alchemist’s Lab:** An alchemist’s lab always has the perfect tool for making alchemical items, so it provides a +2 circumstance bonus on Craft (alchemy) checks.
 It has no bearing on the costs related to the Craft (alchemy) skill.
 Without this lab, a character with the Craft (alchemy) skill is assumed to have enough tools to use the skill but not enough to get the +2 bonus that the lab provides.

-**Artisan's Tools:** These special tools include the items needed to pursue any craft.
-Without them, you have to use improvised tools (--2 penalty on Craft checks), if you can do the job at all.
+**Artisan’s Tools:** These special tools include the items needed to pursue any craft.
+Without them, you have to use improvised tools (–2 penalty on Craft checks), if you can do the job at all.

-**Artisan's Tools, Masterwork:** These tools serve the same purpose as artisan's tools (above), but masterwork artisan's tools are the perfect tools for the job, so you get a +2 circumstance bonus on Craft checks made with them.
+**Artisan’s Tools, Masterwork:** These tools serve the same purpose as artisan’s tools (above), but masterwork artisan’s tools are the perfect tools for the job, so you get a +2 circumstance bonus on Craft checks made with them.

-**Climber's Kit:** This is the perfect tool for climbing and gives you a +2 circumstance bonus on Climb checks.
+**Climber’s Kit:** This is the perfect tool for climbing and gives you a +2 circumstance bonus on Climb checks.

 **Disguise Kit:** The kit is the perfect tool for disguise and provides a +2 circumstance bonus on Disguise checks.
 A disguise kit is exhausted after ten uses.

-**Healer's Kit:** It is the perfect tool for healing and provides a +2 circumstance bonus on Heal checks.
-A healer's kit is exhausted after ten uses.
+**Healer’s Kit:** It is the perfect tool for healing and provides a +2 circumstance bonus on Heal checks.
+A healer’s kit is exhausted after ten uses.

 **Holy Symbol, Silver or Wooden:** A holy symbol focuses positive